DenissLarka/jgnucashlib/README.md

-A Java-library for manipulating the XML file-format of the gnucash open source accounting-software.
-Usable to automate accounting-tasks taxes.
-Contains a portable gnucash-viewer.
+A Java-library for manipulating the XML file-format of the GnuCash open source accounting software.
+Usable to automate accounting-tasks, taxes.
+Contains a portable GnuCash-viewer.

+Editable GUI not ready yet.
+All other function should work.
+Any feedback will be highly appreciated.

 From http://sourceforge.net/projects/jgnucashlib/